We put inclusion & diversity at the heart of the way we work.

 Since we began reporting our data we’ve made great strides, including:

-- Working towards Progressive Aboriginal Relations (PAR) certification through the Canadian Council for Aboriginal Business.
+Continuing to work towards Progressive Aboriginal Relations (PAR) certification through the Canadian Council for Aboriginal Business.

-We are one of Canada's Best Diversity employers.
-I'm proud of what we have accomplished and yet we still have a lot of work ahead of us.
-We will continue to be transparent, and we will not stop until we have achieved our goal of becoming the most inclusive and diverse company in Canada.
+We are one of Canada's Best Diversity employers and while I'm proud of what we have accomplished, we still have a lot of work ahead of us.
+We will continue to be transparent, and we will not stop until we have achieved our goal of becoming the most inclusive, equitable and diverse company in Canada.

 President, Accenture Canada